ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ### Learn more

 - The [Ember.js Super Rentals Tutorial](https://guides.emberjs.com/release/tutorial/deploying/) has a section on deploying
-- Search community addons for deployment on [EmberObserver](https://emberobserver.com/?query=deploy)
+- Search community addons for deployment on [Ember Observer](https://emberobserver.com/?query=deploy)
 - Enable feature flags in different environments using the [environment config](https://guides.emberjs.com/release/configuring-ember/configuring-your-app/)